Nora K. Chadwick

-Nora Kershaw Chadwick CBE FSA FBA (28 January 1891 – 24 April 1972) was an English philologist who specialized in Anglo-Saxon, Celtic and Old Norse studies.
+Nora Kershaw Chadwick CBE FSA FBA (28 January 1891 – 24 April 1972) was an English philologist who specialised in Anglo-Saxon, Celtic and Old Norse studies.

 Early life and education

 Nora Kershaw was born in Lancashire in 1891, the first daughter of James Kershaw and Emma Clara Booth, married in 1888.
-Her sister Mabel was born in 1895.
+Nora's sister Mabel, born in 1895, converted to Catholicism and became a Carmelite nun.

-She received her undergraduate degree from Newnham College at the University of Cambridge (where she was later an Honorary Life Fellow) and lectured at St Andrews during World War I. She returned to Cambridge in 1919 to study Anglo-Saxon and Old Norse under Professor Hector Munro Chadwick.
+She received her undergraduate degree from Newnham College, Cambridge (where she was later an Honorary Life Fellow) and lectured at St Andrews during World War I. She returned to Cambridge in 1919 to study Anglo-Saxon and Old Norse under Professor Hector Munro Chadwick.
 They were married in 1922.
+Nora's mother and stepfather and Enid Welsford were the only wedding guests.

 The Chadwicks turned their home into a literary salon, a tradition which Mrs. Chadwick maintained after the death of her husband in 1947.

 Career

 Most of her life was spent on research, in her later years primarily on the Celts.
 She was University Lecturer in the Early History and Culture of the British Isles at the University of Cambridge from 1950 to 1958.
 She received honorary degrees from the University of Wales, the National University of Ireland and the University of St Andrews, and was made Commander of the Order of the British Empire in 1961.
 In 1965 she delivered the British Academy's Sir John Rhŷs Memorial Lecture.

 Chadwick took an interdisciplinary approach and wrote on many topics; she demonstrated influentially the study of multiple "early cultures of north-west Europe" and brought comparative evidence to bear on heroic literature.
 Nora Chadwick is best known for her work on the Celts, particularly on the earliest period.